Binary Kerr black-hole scattering at 2PM from quantum higher-spin Compton: Observables for 2PM Kerr

 \subsubsection{Scattering angle results}

 The eikonal for generic spin configurations is provided in the ancillary files up to $\mathcal{O}(S^{11})$.
 We print here the full results for the aligned-spin scattering angle up to $\mathcal{O}(S^{11})$.
-Note that all dissipative terms, i.e. those proportional to $\eta$, have drops out when specializing to the case of aligned spin.
+Note that all dissipative terms, \ie those proportional to $\eta$, drops out when specializing to the case of aligned spin.
 The results are